Nzen/Another_Klotski/README.md

 __Tests__
 Virtually nothing tests itself or is tested.
 Partly this stems from a non-functional orientation.
 Nevertheless, Board - serialize, deserialize, in_goal_area, swap_block, try_cursor, try_block, and all the internal functions still need confirming tests.
 Screen, mercifully, seems testable by eye.

-__Refactor__
-I used this project to learn more about javascript's prototype/object model.
-The incomplete move to prototypes reflects that.
-So, the project could do with a refactor in that regard.

 __Invalid move__
 It could be cool to show when the cursor is trying to move in a direction it can't.
 I considered drawing a red bar that fades with a timer.
 But then I'd have to figure out the edge of the shape it's under in that direction.

 __Wiki__
 I like the idea of [literate programming](http://en.literateprograms.org/Special:Contributions/Nzen).
 But, it is only appropriate after the program is done.
-I could enliterate this, but would probably refactor it before I did.
+I could enliterate this, but would probably refactor it again before I did.

 __Hint system__
-I think there's one way of solving the puzzle with symmetric variations.
-So, it is possible to have a solver [calculate the moves](http://www.treskal.com/kalle/klotski.pdf) (that's a pdf link) via a depth-first search.
+I think there's one way of solving the puzzle, with symmetric variations.
+So, it is possible to have a solver [calculate the moves](http://www.treskal.com/kalle/klotski.pdf) (pdf) via a depth-first search.
 Then it could make a suggestion for the next move or something.
 What would be really fancy is a segmented arrow showing a four move path or something.
 Both sound like a lot of work.